-- NOTE: When login attempts are prevented from the client IP address, few SSH clients may display the message: ssh exchange identification: Connection closed by remote host. - NOTE: If you are using Dell Deployment Toolkit (DTK), see the OpenManage Deployment Toolkit User's Guide available at www.dell.com/openmanagemanuals for the privileges.
+() NOTE: When login attempts are prevented from the client IP address, few SSH clients may display the message: ssh exchange identification: Connection closed by remote host.

+(i) NOTE: If you are using Dell Deployment Toolkit (DTK), see the Dell Deployment Toolkit User's Guide for the privileges.